folio-org/stripes/doc/permissions.md

 My suggestion: `displayName` should always be a human-readable permission name, and should be consistently capitalised across modules.
 It should generally begin with a category such as "Users:" or "Settings (Circ):".
 The `description` field should generally be left blank, but may be used for an explanatory note when the meaning of a permission is not self-evident.
 It should not be used for implementation notes such as the example above from ui-users.

-### Which permissions defined where?

-Specifically, which permissions should be defined in front-end modules and which in back-end modules?
-Some principles are obvious:

-* Permissions which a back-end module checks should be defined in that back-end module.
-(They are part of the API it consumes, so it must define them otherwise it might run in contexts where they do not exist.)

-* Permission which are enforced only in a front-end module should be defined in the front-end.
-There is no need for back-end modules to be encumbered by the knowledge of such permissions.

-* _In general_, a permission enforced in a front-end module should be defined in that particular front-end module, and a permission enforced by Stripes itself should be defined by stripes-core.
-However, as a special case, stripes-core enforces the various `module.NAME.enabled` permissions provided by the modules called _NAME_.

-But this leaves some scope for judgement.

-### Which permissions to check?

-Our policy is that code should nearly always check atomic permissions rather than higher-level permissions that include it.
-This approach allows us to be maximally precise regarding what permissions are needed.

-In particular:

-* _back-end modules should always check atomic permissions_, since these modules know the real truth about which permissions are logically associated with which operations.
-Also, modules may only rely on permissions defined either by themselves or by lower-level modules whose APIs they consume -- and back-end modules generally define only atomic permissions, and have dependencies only on other back-end modules.

-* _front-end modules should usually check atomic permissions_, also.
-They can safely do so since the set of permissions published by a back-end module is part of its API.
-(And when we have automatic generation of API docs, the permissions should definitely be included.)
-So as soon as a front-end module is using (say) the `users` interface v14.0, it is assuming the existence not only of the `/users/ID` path, but also the `users.item.get` permission.